petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ## Permissions and Search Results

 Users lacking [VIEW permission](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) on an asset don't see it in the search results.
-A logged-in User with the Site Administrator Role likely sees more search results than a guest.
+A logged-in user with the Site Administrator Role likely sees more search results than a guest.

 There are two rounds of permissions checks.
 The first permissions check, pre-filtering, happens in the search engine's index.
 It's faster than checking database permissions information, but occasionally the search index can have stale permissions information.
-To ensure the search engine's index has correct, up-to-date permissions information, Liferay performs a second, last-second permissions check, post-filtering, on the results prior to their display.
+To ensure the search engine's index has correct, up-to-date permissions information, Liferay performs a second, last-second permissions check, post-filtering, on the results before their display.

 ### Initial Permissions Checking

 The first round of search results permissions filtering adds filter clauses to the search query.
-This ensures that results return from the search engine pre-filtered, containing only results the current User can view.
+This ensures that results return from the search engine pre-filtered, containing only results the current user can view.

 This initial permission checking is configurable at Control Panel &rarr; Configuration &rarr; System Settings &rarr; Search &rarr; Permission Checker.